mlpack/mlpack/fastlib/branches/fastlib-stl/mlpack/naive_bayes/README.txt

 Author : Parikshit Ram (pram@cc.gatech.edu)

 The files are the following:
 1. nbc_main.cc - this is the main which creates an object of the class SimpleNaiveBayesClassifier, trains it, tests it and outputs the results.
-The executable formed is called "simple_nbc_main".
+The executable formed is called "nbc".
- - the parameters taken in by the main are the following:
+ - the parameters taken in by main are the following:
    --train : the file that contains the training data, the last column being the class of the data point --nbc/classes : the number of classes the data provided has been classified into --test : this file contains the testing data, this still contains its actual labels on the last column, but it is not used.